 With everything from dive bars to upscale lounges and live music venues, Santa Monica’s nightlife scene has something for every kind of nightlife-goer.
-Unlike other parts of Los Angeles, where table service and being on a club promoter’s list determines where you’re going and when you’re getting in, Santa Monica’s out-on-the-town scene is much more relaxed, both in atmosphere and expectations for dress.
+Unlike other parts of Los Angeles nightlife, where table service and being on a club promoter’s list determines where you’re going and when you’re getting in, Santa Monica’s nightlife scene is much more relaxed, both in atmosphere and expectations for dress.
 The dress code, in general, is much more casual (it’s the beach!), and getting in depends less on who you know and more on what time you arrive.
 By Breanna Wilson

 Stepping into The Bungalow at The Fairmont Miramar Hotel is like stepping into the coolest California house party you’ve ever seen.
 From the cozy décor to the ping pong tables and readily available board games, it’s easy to feel comfortable here.
 Stop in early to avoid a long line (before 8pm), grab a Bungalow Margarita or Lychee Gimlet and let the night unfold in front of you.
 The crowd here is young and very trendy.